ywzheng1/logs-analysis-project/README.md

 On which days did more than 1% of requests lead to errors?

 This tool is a Python program that uses the psycopg2 module to connect to the database.
+This project is using tools called [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) to install and manage the VM.
+You'll need to install these to run this project

+##### Use a Terminal
+You'll be doing these exercises using a Unix-style terminal on your computer.
+If you are using a Mac or Linux system, your regular terminal program will do just fine.
+On Windows, I recommend using the Git Bash terminal that comes with the Git software.
+If you don't already have Git installed, download Git from [git-scm.com](https://git-scm.com/downloads).

 -----